pingidentity/terraform-provider-pingone/docs/resources/verify_voice_phrase.md

 ### Required

+- `display_name` (String) Name of the voice phrase container displayed in PingOne Admin UI or other administrative interface managing the container.
 - `environment_id` (String) PingOne environment identifier (UUID) in which the verify voice phrase exists.
 Must be a valid PingOne resource ID.
 This field is immutable and will trigger a replace plan if changed.
-- `name` (String) Name of the voice phrase container displayed in PingOne Admin UI or other administrative interface managing the container.

 ### Read-Only